What Is A Meditation Method?

 Methods aren’t meant to be just read and understood, but rather to be tried and implemented experimentally.
 This difference is similar to, for example, reading about how to ride a bicycle versus actually getting on the bike and pedaling.
 Unless and until you actually do it, you cannot really get it.
 It takes some courage, some trial and error, and some practice, but once you get the knack of it, the benefit is instantly evident.

 With sufficient practice, one starts to find new insights and methods spontaneously and intuitively.
-These kinds of insights and methods are extremely valuable because they came to you organically and are uniquely attuned and custom-fitted to you.
+These are extremely valuable because they came to you organically and are uniquely attuned and custom-fitted to you.
 They may make sense and work only for you, often only at certain points in time.
-These original methods should not be discounted but rather be implemented sincerely – they will often work better than other ready-made methods.
-This is the true art of meditation: to be able to practice not just one or two methods, but to apply the underlying methodology on objects, situations, and experiences that are unique to you or completely new, and not specifically addressed by known methods.
+These original insights and methods should not be discounted, but rather implemented sincerely – they will often work better than other “ready-made” methods.